Doctor of Applied Intercultural Studies

-- Submit a pre-application (download from the Intercultural Doctoral Studies Admissions web page) in order to receive a full application.
+- Submit a pre-application (download from the Intercultural Doctoral Studies Admissions web page) to the IDS Admissions Coordinator for evaluation and orientation in order to receive a full application.

 - Submit a completed full application with a $75 non-refundable application fee or a $125 non-refundable online application fee ($15 for readmissions), a recent photograph, academic writing sample, and evidence of second language competency (e.g., language school transcript).

 - Request that official transcripts of all post-secondary institutions attended be sent to the Intercultural Doctoral Studies Office at AGTS.